Download and setup KEGG KOfam HMM profiles plus KEGG MODULE and KEGG BRITE data.

 Doing it this way ensures that almost everyone uses the same version of KEGG data, which is good for reproducibility and makes it easy to share annotated datasets.
 The KEGG resources are updated fairly often, and we found that constantly keeping the KEGG data directory in sync with them was not ideal, because every time the data directory is updated, you have to update the KOfam annotations in all your contigs databases to keep them compatible with the current modules-db (unless you were smart enough to keep the old version of the KEGG data directory around somewhere).
 And of course that introduces a new nightmare as soon as you want to share datasets with your collaborators who do not have the same KEGG data directory version as you.
 With everyone using the same kegg-data by default, we can avoid these issues.

 But the trade-off to this is that the default KEGG data version is tied to an anvi’o release, and it will not always include the most up-to-date information from KEGG.
-Luckily, for those who want the most updated version of KEGG, you can still use this program to generate the KEGG data directory by downloading directly from KEGG (see ‘Generating an anvi’o compatible KEGG data directory from scratch’ below).
+Luckily, for those who want the most updated version of KEGG, you can still use this program to generate the KEGG data directory by downloading directly from KEGG (see ‘Getting the most up-to-date KEGG data’ section below).

 You can specify a different directory in which to put this data, if you wish: